Poetry Night at The Artists’ House

 Join us for an inspiring evening of poetry, stories, and community.

-This month we are celebrating the book launch of Bianca Lakoseljac’s newest poetry collection, Silence is Full of Sound.
+This month on April 17th, we are celebrating the book launch of Bill Morrow’s newest poetry collection, Kitsue Tea

-Bianca will host the evening and open the night with readings from her new work.
+Bill will host the evening and open the night with readings from his new work.
 Afterward, the microphone will be open for poets who would like to share their own writing.

 Whether you’re a poet, a writer, or simply someone who loves listening to beautiful words — you are warmly invited.